jtenner/matrix-2d/readme.md

 # matrix_2d

-A canvas matrix implementation that mimics what the canvas matrix functions do.
+A matrix implementation that mimics what the canvas matrix functions do on html5 canvas.

 ```rust
 use matrix_2d::Matrix2D;